Observational constraints on complex quintessence with attractive self-interaction: Observational constraints

-\item Observational Hubble data (OHD): we consider a sample of 51 measurements in the redshift range $0.07< z < 2.0$ \cite{Moresco:2016mzx}.
+\item Observational Hubble data (CC): we consider a sample of 51 measurements in the redshift range $0.07< z < 2.0$ \citep{Moresco:2016mzx}.
+A calibration of this sample was presented in \citet{Magana:2017nfs}.
+Moreover, we should be careful since this sample contains data from BAO that can overlapping the sampler.
 This sample gives a measurement of the expansion rate without relying on the nature of the metric between the chronometer and us as observers.
-The normalised parameter $h(z)$ can be compute by considering the values by Planck 2018 and SH0ES + H0LiCOW given above.
+The normalised parameter $h(z)$ can be compute by considering the values of SH0ES and H0LiCOW given above.
 In this sample are content 31 data points from passive galaxies and 20 data points are estimated from BAO data under a $\Lambda$CDM prior.
 However, BAO OHD data points can be computed by using the $r_s$ at the drag epoch from PL18.